Last Updated on December 28, 2020 by April Ball

 Theme: Kitchen Appliance Cooking – Rice Cooker/ Slow Cooker

-Polow is pronounced the same but spelled differently in many countries.
-Whether it is Pulow, Pelau, Pilao or Pelow to you, it is still a delicious one pot rice that can include any variety of vegetables or meats.
-The spices will vary depending on the country.
+Polow is spelled differently in many countries (Pulow, Pelau, Pilao, or Pelow), but it’s always pronounced the same no matter where you go.
+Polow is a delicious one-pot rice that can include any variety of vegetables and/or meats, but the spices will vary depending on the country.

-The two ingredients that make this rice distinctively Persian is the use of saffron & the dried barberries (zereshk).
-Barberries are commonly used in rice and other dishes of the region.
-They have a tart flavor.
-Barberries used to be common in the West until it was discovered that they harbor parasites, which kill wheat plants.
-Wheat is such an important crop in the West that the barberry plants were all ceremoniously destroyed.
-Even dried barberries are difficult to find in supermarkets.
-If you don’t have access to barberries, tamarind concentrate or dried sour cherries might be a viable substitute.
-Barberries can be found in Middle Eastern and some International food markets.
+The two ingredients that make this rice distinctively Persian are saffron & dried barberries (zereshk).
+Barberries are commonly used in rice and other dishes of the region; they have a distinctly tart flavor that makes them a favorite among many.
+Barberries used to be common in the West, until it was discovered that they harbor the parasites that kill wheat plants.
+Since wheat is such an important crop in the West, it was at this time that all barberry plants were ceremoniously destroyed.
+Have no fear, these berries are not dangerous to eat and in fact, carry a very high level of Vitamin C.

 (click here for printable recipe)